demisto/content/Packs/Rapid7AppSec/README.md

 # Rapid7 AppSec Pack
-Rapid7 AppSec content pack is designed to help users manage applications vulnerabilities and scans.
+The Rapid7 AppSec content pack is designed to help users manage application vulnerabilities and scans.

 ## What does this pack do?